-A person transferring from another school to Laurel Technical Institute must meet all admission requirements.
+A person transferring from another cosmetology school to Laurel must meet all admission requirements.
 We reserve the right to deny or accept all, part, or none of the hours credited at another institution based on personal interviews, practical evaluations, and theory evaluations.
 The program director or a qualified instructor will evaluate the prospective transfer student.
 This evaluation will include the applicant's aptitude, comprehension, and ability.
 If accepted, the transfer student will then be placed into the level of learning deemed necessary to maintain satisfactory progress.

 Credit will be given for hours earned from other institutions in accordance with the results of the evaluation.
 A maximum of up to 49% of the total clock hours earned from the original school may be accepted.
-Credit will be given for hours earned from other institutions in accordance with the results of both the theory and practical evaluation that will be submitted to admissions and financial aid, with a completed program sheet indicating the courses and total number of hours Laurel Technical Institute will accept.
+Credit will be given for hours earned from other institutions in accordance with the results of both the theory and practical evaluation that will be submitted to Admission and Financial aid, with a completed Cosmetology program sheet indicating the courses and total number of hours Laurel will accept.

-The transferring student must provide Laurel Technical Institute with the following:
+The transferring student must provide Laurel with the following:

-- 1. An official transcript from the original school listing the hours and grades earned by the student in each clock hour course. - Verification from the appropriate licensing authority that the other school is licensed in that state.
+- An official transcript from the original school listing the hours and grades earned by the student in each clockhour course - 2.
+Verification from the appropriate licensing authority that the other school is licensed in that state.

-Cosmetology Students from Vocational schools that have tested early, passed the state board exam and are within 150 hours of successfully reaching 1250 hours, may pay to finish their hours with Laurel Technical Institute but will not receive a diploma or be considered a graduate of Laurel Technical Institute.
-Students that need to complete more than 150 hours in order to complete, will be evaluated as a transfer student and placed in the program level necessary for the student to maintain satisfactory progress and complete the program as a Laurel Technical Institute graduate.
+Students from Vocational schools that have tested early, passed the state board exam and are within 150 hours of successfully reaching 1250 hours, may pay to finish their hours with Laurel but will not receive a diploma or be considered a graduate of Laurel.
+Students that need to complete more than 150 hours in order to complete, will be evaluated as a transfer student and placed in the program level necessary for the student to maintain satisfactory progress and complete the program as a Laurel graduate.